xbarin02/brain-compressor/README.md

 ----

 Because readable and maintainable code is key.
-The **x** is an easily verifiable and portable lossless data compressor.
+The **Brain Compressor** is an easily verifiable and portable lossless data compressor.
-Source codes count 700 lines in total.
+Source codes count 635 lines in total.
 A core library is less than 400 lines in pure C.

 Benchmarks